LP-Duality Theory and the Cores of Games: The Bipartite -Matching Game

 By matching both edges once each we get that the worth of the game is 4.
 The unique optimal dual solution is $(1, 0, 2)$ for $(u, v_1, v_2)$.
 It is easy to see that allocation of profits of $(4, 0, 0)$ for $(u, v_1, v_2)$ is a core imputation.
 The corresponding dual solution would have been $(2, 0, 0)$; however, it is infeasible.
 Therefore this core imputation does not correspond to an optimal dual solution. \end{example}

 \begin{remark} Let $I$ be an instance of the bipartite $b$-matching game and let $D(I)$ denote the set of its core imputations which are optimal solutions to the dual LP.
 Since the optimal dual solutions don't capture all core imputations, the characterizations established in Theorems \ref{thm.vertices} and \ref{thm.edges} for the assignment game, don't carry over.
-Instead, let us restrict all definitions about payments given in Section \ref{sec.Complementarity} to core imputations in $D(I)$ only.
-Thus we will say that $q$ is {\em paid sometimes} if there is at least one imputation in $D(I)$ under which $q$ gets paid, and it is {\em never paid} if it is not paid under every imputation in $D(I)$.
-Similarly, we will say that $e$ is {\em always paid fairly} if it is fairly paid in every imputation in $D(I)$.
-It is easy to see that under these new definitions, Theorems \ref{thm.vertices} and \ref{thm.edges} do hold for the bipartite $b$-matching game. \end{remark}
+Instead, we will restrict all definitions about payments to core imputations in $D(I)$ only.
+For players and teams we will use Definition \ref{def.b-player} and Definition \ref{def.team}, respectively.
+For payments to players and teams, Definitions \ref{def.player-paid} and \ref{def.team-paid} carry over, provided they are restricted to core imputations in $D(I)$ only.
+Under these definitions, it is easy to check that all theorems and corollaries stated in Section \ref{sec.Complementarity} for the assignment game carry over to the bipartite $b$-matching game as well.
+In particular, imputations in $D(I)$ pay essential players only. \end{remark}